 Secondary school graduation requires the successful completion of Social Studies 8 and 9 and 10.
 In addition, graduation requirements for grade 10-12 include a Social Studies 11 or 12 (4 credits).
 Most of the senior Social Studies courses offered at Killarney are at the grade 12 level.
-Socials 10 is the only prerequisite for all senior Socials 12 courses.
+The graduation requirement of 4 credits of Indigenous-focused coursework can be obtained in English 10-12 or the Social Studies course: BC First Peoples 12 at Killarney.

 The main purpose of the Social Studies curriculum is to develop graduates who have the knowledge, skills, and competencies to be active, informed citizens.
 A focus on inquiry and historical thinking skills will be part of all Social Studies courses.
-This includes an examination of historical significance, evidence, continuity and change, cause and consequence, historical perspectives, and ethical judgments.
+This includes an examination of historical significance, evidence, continuity and change, cause and consequence, historical perspectives, ethical judgments and geographic thinking skills.
 As well, Indigenous Peoples history, culture and perspectives are embedded throughout all grades.